BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-in-Lend-Me-a-Tenor.markdown

 We were pleasantly surprised to see the fourth Leftist Man, Ben, in the audience.
 When asked for his opinion on the show he told us, “I thought it was really great.
 I was happy to see Matthew doing such a great job, and the rest of the actors were amazing too.
 I was laughing the whole time.
 I’m hoping to be able to join the program next semester to star in Guys and Dolls!”

-While we do not know the rest of the cast and crew as well as we know about The Leftist Men, they did phenomenal jobs as well.
+While we do not know the rest of the cast and crew as well as we know about the men of LEFOLG, they did phenomenal jobs as well.
 Paul Fearn returned to play Mr. Saunders, once again performing alongside Matthew.
 Him and Matthew were a dynamic duo as the judges in The Crucible, and Paul did an equally outstanding performance in this show!
 In an insider interview we were informed that when Matthew and Arie sang a duet, it was actually Paul and Scotts voices.
 It was a touching throwback to when Paul and Scott acted in this very same show together previously, and their voices were great!

 Overall the show was fantastic.
 You can tell the actors and crew put an incredible amount of effort and love into making this show.
 The costumes and set were beautiful and well built, and the performance was hilarious.
 Another great Leftist Man show for the books!
-Tune in next time for more news about The Leftist Men!
+Tune in next time for more news about LEFOLG!

 **Bonus Interview:**
 Jennifer recognized us in the audience and wanted to share her thoughts.